-Marc Wouters Studios led design alternatives for replacement of the I-278 BQE Triple Cantilever.
-The critical traffic artery, which handles over 150,000 vehicles per day, requires replacement after decades of use.
+Marc Wouters Studios prepared one of the alternatives under consideration for replacement of the I-278 BQE Triple Cantilever.
+The critical traffic artery, which handles over 130,000 vehicles per day, requires replacement after decades of use.
 The complex site includes several historic landmarks including the Brooklyn Bridge, the Brooklyn Heights Promenade, Brooklyn Bridge Park, and extensive residential neighborhoods.
-NYC DOT prepared a replacement alternative that maintains vehicular operations, but requires demolition and disfigurement of several area historic features.
-The Brooklyn Heights Association retained Marc Wouters Studios to prepare an alternate proposal that met the majority of NYC DOT requirements while preserving critical historic areas.
+In 2019 our Studio presented a four-lane option for the highway that converts the upper vehicular level into a pedestrian park, preserves portions of the historic cantilever structure, provides a way to connect a residential neighborhood to Brooklyn Bridge Park, and address Climate Change and local Health.

-Our permanent solution will incorporate pedestrian and bike connections, innovative traffic management, enhanced park spaces, and sustainable design features.
+The Studio is currently working on the Teardown of elevated highway I-81 in Syracuse and creation of an urban boulevard.
+Permanent solutions for the BQE will incorporate pedestrian and bike connections, and innovative traffic management methods to address Climate Change and local Health issues associated with vehicle emissions, It will also include enhanced park spaces and sustainable design features.
 Neighborhoods are valuable, and seeing members of various neighborhoods pull together to address this issue has been a remarkable source of encouragement.
 NYCDOT has very forward thinking programs such as Vision Zero and we are confident that similar progressive concepts will be incorporated into this project.
 Mr. Wouters was awarded BHA’s Outstanding Service Award in 2020.